Diabetic Retinopathy Screening

 What is Diabetic Retinopathy?

-In Early Diabetic Retinopathy, (also known as non-proliferative) damaged blood vessels leak fluid and blood into the retina and begin to weaken.
+In Early Diabetic Retinopathy, damaged blood vessels leak fluid and blood into the retina and begin to weaken.
 The leakage can cause swelling of the nerve fibers in the retina, and if left untreated, can lead to loss of vision.
+This is known as Nonproliferative Diabetic Retinopathy (NPDR).

-In Advanced Diabetic Retinopathy, (also known as proliferative) new, or abnormal blood vessels start to grow within the retina.
+In Advanced Diabetic Retinopathy, new or abnormal blood vessels start to grow within the retina.
 These new blood vessels may bleed or leak into the clear, jelly-like substance that fills the center of your eye (vitreous).
 Over time, scar tissue may begin to form due to the growth of the new blood vessels, which can cause the retina to detach from the back of the eye.
 This can produce flashes of light, spots floating in your vision, or severe vision loss.
+This is known as Proliferative Diabetic Retinopathy (PDR)

-Why go to Aylo for your Diabetic Retinopathy Screening?
+Why choose Aylo for your Diabetic Retinopathy Screening?

 Quick & Easy

-One of the most trusted imaging processes that is not invasive.
+A Diabetic Retinopathy Screening is one of the most trusted imaging processes that is non-invasive.
 We have skilled and trained technicians and physicians that will assist you.

 We provide detailed images of the various structures of the retina and can show abnormalities that may threaten normal vision.